Luigi728/ExtraTrack_Publish/.ipynb_checkpoints/README-checkpoint.md

-Title: Projecting Future Changes in Extratropical Transition of Atlantic Hurricanes in Earth System Models
+## Projecting Future Changes in Extratropical Transition of Atlantic Hurricanes in Earth System Models

-Authors: Wing Him (Kinen) Kao, Colin Zarzycki
+- Authors: Wing Him (Kinen) Kao, Colin Zarzycki
-Affiliation: Department of Meteorology and Atmospheric Science, Pennsylvania State University, State College, PA, United States
+- Affiliation: Department of Meteorology and Atmospheric Science, Pennsylvania State University, State College, PA, United States
-Contact: kinenkao@gmail.com
+- Contact: kinenkao@gmail.com
-Date of Release: October 16th, 2025
+- Date of Release: October 25th, 2025
-Version: V1.0
+- Version: V1.0
-DOI:
+- DOI:

 ## 1. Overview
-This repository contains the processed data and code used in the analysis for the paper:
+This repository contains the processed data and code used in this paper.
+Raw model output is not included due to storage limitations but can be available upon request.
-Projecting Future Changes in Extratropical Transition of Atlantic Hurricanes in Earth System Models

 ## 2. Contents